wallace-js/wallace/README.md

 - People who don't touch the (front end) code very often.
 - People who prefer developing features over solving framework problems.

-But despite its simple directness, Wallace also offers far more power and flexibility in organising and reusing your code, simply by embracing OOP, so it scales far better on larger projects, while keeping bundle size in check.
+But despite its simple directness, Wallace also offers far more power and flexibility in organising and reusing your code, simply by embracing OOP, so it scales far better on larger projects, while keeping your bundle size in check.

 ### 3. Freedom

 Wallace is perhaps the world's only _fully open_ framework, meaning you can override _all_ behaviour, easily and at a granular level.
-This gives you full freedom, which you could use to do things like:
+This gives you total freedom, which you could use to do things like:

 - Change how a component updates all or part of its DOM.
 - Run partial updates deep in the tree, cleanly and safely.